coreyshuman/.NET-Geekwise/day02.md

 ##### Microsoft Movie Example
 From here, we will start using the Movie Application example from Microsoft.
 This will be a good resource for us because of how thoroughly each step of the example is documented.
 Also, many examples and question-answer posts regarding `ASP.NET MVC` are framed around this project, so that is another good reason to be familiar with it.

 We will work  through this example project together.
-Follow the link below
+Follow the link below:

 URL: http://docs.asp.net/en/latest/tutorials/first-mvc-app/adding-view.html#